bennettparsons/jazz-bot/implementation.md

 # Thoughts

-* Specifically, randomness in neighbor function needs to be fixed; we should also start off the local search with a more intuitive solution
+* Specifically, randomness in neighbor function needs to be fixed; we should also start off the local search with a more intuitive solution: done!
-* Still need to link measures together by finishing to implement fixed notes
+* Still need to link measures together by finishing to implement fixed notes: done!
 * Still need to introduce more variation through different evaluation functions (maybe multiple weights of tonality)
 * Rhythm!!!